The Power of Goal Setting

 Accomplishing a goal is something positive, so it stands to reason that the goal itself should be positive as well.
 It turns out your subconscious is programmed to only listen to positive thoughts.
 If you think negatively, it will actually bypass the negative phrasing and turn it into a positive.
 “I will not” becomes “I will.”
 In order to keep your subconscious focused on your goal, make sure you use a positive statement.
 Instead of saying, “I will not use my phone at dinner” try phrasing it, “I will keep my phone in my pocket throughout dinner.”
 This simple change, from negative to positive, makes a major difference.

-People often try to encompass too much when goal setting.
+People often try to encompass too much when creating a personal goal.
 While it is important to set a goal that is a reach, you still must remember to set a realistic timeline.
 As humans, we tend to underestimate the time it takes to perform tasks.
 Bill Gates summed it up best when he said, “Most people overestimate what they can do in one year and underestimate what they can do in ten years.”

 Remember that saying as you are setting your goals.
 Reread your goal and ask yourself if it taking too big of a leap.
 Take this goal for example: